Affordable Little Luxuries for the Tightest Budget

 You Can Still Go Out

 Happy Hour is a great inexpensive treat if you find the right restaurant/bar.
 You don’t have to drink alcohol to enjoy.
-We went last Friday to a local seafood restaurant that has half priced drinks and appetizers.
-We had a beer, a soft drink, a cup of clam chowder, two very generous appetizers, and complementary wings, which came to $22 for two.
-It filled us up and we even took a doggy bag home.
+We like to go to a local seafood restaurant that has half priced drinks and appetizers.
+We have a beer, a soft drink, a cup of clam chowder, two very generous appetizers, and complementary wings for less than $30 for two.
+It fills us up and we even take a doggy bag home.

 We also like the fact that this gives us the chance to support a local business.